subhram-rana-1/comp/CHROME_EXTENSION_DESCRIPTION.md

 💡 How It Works:

-🟣 Enable ComprehensionAI with a simple toggle
+🟣 Enable ExplainAI with a simple toggle
 🟣 Double-click any word for instant AI-powered word meanings and vocabulary explanations 🟣 Select passages for comprehensive text explanations and summaries 🟣 Chat with AI in your preferred language (Arabic, Spanish, French, Hindi, Chinese, Japanese, etc.) for any questions